FDSN/source-identifiers/README.md

-# Extended FDSN Source Identifier specification
+# FDSN Source Identifier specification

 This specification defines the construction of unique identifiers for data sources exchanged and archived in formats and services defined by the [International Federation of Digital Seismograph Networks](https://www.fdsn.org/) (FDSN) and related services and formats.

 This repository contains the source of the documentation and serves as a coordination point for additions and changes to the specification.

-Documentation rendered for the `master` branch can be found at: https://iris-edu.github.io/xFDSN-source-identifiers/
+Documentation rendered for the `master` branch can be found at: https://iris-edu.github.io/FDSN-source-identifiers/

 Specification releases are at: https://some.where.read.the.docs?